bright/new-www/content/blog/everything-you-need-to-know-about-food-technology-industry-foodtech.md

 ## How is a technology used in the food industry?

-Let us show you key areas of food tech innovation:
+Let us show you key areas of food tech innovation with some examples:

 ### Smart Packaging